sahilee26/Neural-Artistic-Style-Transfer/README.md

 We also define two hyper parameters alpha and beta that define relative weighting between two costs.

 ### Algorithm
 First we intialise generated image randomly.
 Use graident descent to minimize J(G).
+Helper functions are given in nst_utils.py
 ### Content Cost

 We use pretrained VGG-19 network(19 layers) and specifically middle layers to measure how similar content and generated image is.